Some polyneuropathies affect primarily motor fibers. They include

 Usually, small-fiber sensory and motor dysfunction occurs first.
 Patients typically have painful, often burning sensory disturbances.
 Pain and temperature sensation are deficient.

 Vasa nervorum involvement (eg, caused by vasculitis or infections) can begin as multiple mononeuropathies, which, when many nerves are affected bilaterally, can look like polyneuropathy.
 Abnormalities tend to be asymmetric early in the disorder and rarely affect the proximal one third of the limb or trunk muscles.
-Cranial nerve involvement is rare, except in diabetes, which commonly affects the 3rd cranial (oculomotor) nerve.
+Cranial nerve involvement is rare, except in diabetes, which commonly affects the 3rd cranial (oculomotor) nerve and, slightly less commonly, the 6th cranial (abducens) nerve.
 Later, if nerve lesions coalesce, symptoms and signs may appear symmetric.

 Dysautonomia and skin changes (eg, atrophic, shiny skin) sometimes occur.